T-Lind/kinect-terrain-tracker/README.md

    <div align="center">
      <img src="assets/kinect_floor_be_outlined.png" alt="Bird's-Eye View" width="300px">
  <br>
-<strong>Bird's-Eye View</strong>: The floor is projected into a top-down, 2D perspective.
+<strong>Bird's-Eye View</strong>: The floor is projected into a top-down, 2D perspective.<br>
+Note that the true outline of available floor space is painted in **red**.
    </div>

 ## Setup